sinhlaiy/horse-race-game-project/README.md

 - stopping the race when a horse reaches the end
 - taking/giving money

+The organization of this program will be split up, since the horses will be they're own thing and the window another.
+This is so that the files used are not enormous.
+I will be taking inspo from the pygame version and also follow a similar set up to Lab 7 and Lab 8.

 Someone would use this program so that they can gamble without actually losing any money (yay!).
 Data will be collected based off how much a player bets on a horse and its relationship with the outcome of the previous race.